bunto/bunto/site/_docs/plugins.md

 - [Bunto Language Plugin](https://github.com/vwochnik/bunto-language-plugin): Bunto 3.0-compatible multi-language plugin for posts, pages and includes.
 - [Bunto Deploy](https://github.com/vwochnik/bunto-deploy): Adds a `deploy` sub-command to Bunto.
 - [Official Contentful Bunto Plugin](https://github.com/contentful/bunto-contentful-data-import): Adds a `contentful` sub-command to Bunto to import data from Contentful.
+- [bunto-paspagon](https://github.com/KrzysiekJ/bunto-paspagon): Sell your posts in various formats for cryptocurrencies.
+- [Hawkins](https://github.com/awood/hawkins): Adds a `liveserve` sub-command to Bunto that incorporates [LiveReload](http://livereload.com/) into your pages while you preview them.
+No more hitting the refresh button in your browser!
+- [Bunto Autoprefixer](https://github.com/vwochnik/bunto-autoprefixer): Autoprefixer integration for Bunto

 #### Editors